 Have some fun with this Halloween eyeball crochet coaster pattern!
-These coasters are quick to make and need only a little yarn-less than 10 yards (9 meters) of each color.
+A quick crochet coaster pattern that can be made with scraps of yarn - less than 10 yards (9 meters) of each color.

 They are perfect for craft fairs or as gifts for classrooms!
 You can use #2 fine yarn for this project, and cotton yarn is best because it absorbs well and handles heat.